GRKdev/astro-portfolio/src/content/projects/07-Crisp-chatbot.md

 ---
 title: "Crisp Chatbot (In Progress)"
 publishedAt: 2017-05-22
-description: "Integration of Crisp Chatbot in a Javascript API."
+description: "Integration of Crisp Chatbot and OpenAI with a JavaScript API."
 slug: "crisp-chatbot"
 image:
   src: ""